-In the building is a two-level contemporary art gallery.
-Because Chris White was killed on the sidewalk just outside the gallery just before the building was to open, the gallery is named after him.
+Tragically, Chris White was killed on the sidewalk outside the gallery just before the building was to open.
+The gallery is named after him.

 Our church still owns the property on which the building stands and at least three members of our church are board members of the Chris White Community Development Corporation, the 501(c)(3) corporation which governs the building and gallery.
 As of April, 2022, the three members of our church serving on the board were Sharon Leyhow, Geoff Sawyer, and Danny Schweers.
 Please contact them with questions or if you feel called to join in this community ministry.